PatrickJens/ClamorChat/README.md

 ------------------------------------------------------------------------------------------------
 The main entry point is clamor-server.js; clamor-server.js must be running either locally or in cloud for the application to work

 Folders named wxyz-VC means that a MVC (model-view-controller) was implemented for that part of the webpage.
 Because the data model was simple, only the VC of MVC was explcitly implemented.
+The only exception is register-user-VC which only contains the registration page .html and uses controller JavaScript code from other MVC folders.

 The user data model is {username, password}